Package Leaflet: Information for the User

 Depression

-Keep Zolpidem Desgen out of the sight and reach of children.
+Keep Zolpidem Desgen out of sight and reach of children.

-Do not use Zolpidem Desgen after the expiration date that appears on the packaging, after CAD.
-The expiration date is the last day of the month indicated.
+Do not use Zolpidem Desgen after the expiry date that appears on the packaging, after CAD.
+The expiry date is the last day of the month indicated.

-Medicines should not be thrown down the drains or in the trash.
-Dispose of the packaging and medicines that you do not need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines that you do not need.
-In this way, you will help protect the environment.
+Medicines should not be thrown away through the sewers or in the trash.
+Deposit the packaging and medications you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 Composition of Zolpidem Desgen 10 mg film-coated tablets

-Film-coated tablet, white, oval, biconvex, and marked with "ZIM" and "10" on one face.
+Film-coated tablet, white, oval, biconvex, and marked with "ZIM" and "10" on one of the faces.

 Packaging with 30 tablets and 500 tablets (Clinical packaging).